Leasing a racehorse is a great way to get involved without paying an up-front purchase price.

 The following conditions apply to the leasing of racehorses:

-Click here to download the Lease of Horse form for horses to be raced in NSW.
+Download the PDF Version for horses to be raced in NSW.

 For general Leasing enquiries, please contact us via the following email - firstname.lastname@example.org